 A fine example of a Gothic/Tudor fireplace featuring a low pointed arch opening beneath finely carved spandrels inset with carved florals and oak leaf detail.

-A striking design of elegant architectural form, the Capri incorporates a corniced shelf and bolection moulding.
+A striking design of elegant architectural form, the Capri incorporates a corniced shelf and bolection molding.

 The sleek lines of this mantel are typical of Louis XVI style.
 The straight jambs are topped with rosettes.
 The entablature features a motif of volute waves running across a set of symmetrically unfolding pomegranates.